Last updated on September 4th, 2020

 Walking The Bollinger Bands – Price Stays High or Low

-An example of strength or weakness that traders should take note of is when price hugs the upper or lower band.
+An example of strength or weakness that traders should take note of is when price hugs the upper or lower band in an existing trend.

 You have very little in the way of pullbacks to enter the trend and if you are lucky to be in a walking the band trend, be on alert for sudden shocks of a trend reversal and an increase in trading activity.

 - Closes outside or at the upper band do not always translate into a mean reversion trade.
 John Bollinger classified closes outside the BB as continuation moves.

-- Does the increase in volatility shown via the widening of the bands indicate a possible collapse in the price?
+- Does increased volatility as shown via the widening of the bands indicate a possible collapse in the price?
 Can you see how the bands can show an ABCD price move?

 - When price is showing extreme strength, the collapse in price can be explosive.
 Price collapsed about 15% in 7 days.